-Europe saw a decrease of 292,000 Catholics to a total of 285.6 million, while Africa saw the biggest increase of more than 8.3 million to 251.5 million.
+Europe saw a decrease of 292,000 Catholics to 285.6 million, while Africa saw the most significant increase of more than 8.3 million to 251.5 million.

 How many Catholics are in the US?

-In the Americas, the number of priests fell by 690 to a total of 121,693, and in Oceania, Catholic priests numbered 4,600.
-On the other hand, areas, where the number of priests is increasing, are Africa, where 1,649 more people became Catholic priests, bringing the total to 49,461, and Asia, where 1,989 people became Catholic priests, bringing the total to 70,254.
+In the Americas, the number of priests fell by 690 to a total of 121,693; in Oceania, Catholic priests numbered 4,600.
+On the other hand, areas where the number of priests is increasing are Africa, where 1,649 more people became Catholic priests, bringing the total to 49,461, and Asia, where 1,989 people became Catholic priests, bringing the total to 70,254.

-The number of Catholics also increased in Asia by more than 1.9 million to a total of 149.1 million.
+The number of Catholics also increased in Asia by more than 1.9 million to 149.1 million.
 In Oceania, the proportion of people of the Catholic faith increased by more than 118,000 to a total of 10.9 million believers.
-Overall, according to Fides, Catholics make up 17.74% of the world’s population, reports Agerpres.
+According to Fides, Catholics comprise 17.74% of the world’s population, reports Agerpres.

 Why does Catholics pray to Mary?

-Catholics pray to the Virgin Mary because she is the mother of the most important Man in the world.
-The Blessed Virgin is the mother of the Champion of all champions, the King of all kings (Rev 19:16); the mother of the wisest and kindest.
+Catholics pray to the Virgin Mary because she is the mother of the essential Man in the world.
+The Blessed Virgin is the mother of the Champion of all champions, the King of all kings (Rev 19:16), and the mother of the wisest and kindest.

-Catholics pray to Mary because they also believe that the Mother of God is always near us and she is a real saint.
+Catholics pray to Mary because they also believe that the Mother of God is always near us and she is an absolute saint.
 If the Mother of God was born without original sin and all the passions that derive from it, being an exception, it is not at all to her credit.

 10 Catholic Beliefs